Happy Birthday Susan Tedeschi: 5 Memorable Collaborations

 The late great Sharon Jones toured with The Dap-Kings as part of TTB’s 2015 Wheels Of Soul Tour.
 This clip features Jones joining the group for a take on Etta James’ classic “Tell Mama” during a show on June 9, 2015.
 Watch Susan and Sharon teaming up below:

-Last summer Bonnie Raitt (who celebrated a birthday yesterday), joined Tedeschi Trucks Band at the Holland International Blues Festival in The Netherlands.
+In 2016, Bonnie Raitt (who celebrated a birthday yesterday) joined Tedeschi Trucks Band at the Holland International Blues Festival in The Netherlands.
 Raitt added acoustic guitar and shared vocals with Tedeschi on a rendition of John Prine’s “Angel From Montgomery,” which has long been a staple of both performers’ repertoires.
 Shot by Jan Hovers, watch the collaboration here: